LiveHelperChat/doc/docs/bot/verify-email-by-bot-and-rest-api.md

 ## Introduction

-This is small sampel how combining Rest API and Bot you can verify visitior e-mail using third party Rest API
+This is a small sample how combining Rest API and Bot you can verify visitor e-mail using third party Rest API

 ## Download